therealvasanth/online-tts/README.md

 ### USING VIA KEYBOARD

-* Press 'i' to highlight the TEXTAREA and " CTRL+V " to paste the text inside it.
+* Press 'i' to highlight the TEXTAREA and " CTRL+V " to paste the text or type any text inside it.

-* Press " CTRL+ENTER " to speak out the pasted text.
+* Press "CTRL+ENTER" or "CMD+ENTER" to speak out the text entered.

-* To stop the speech, press " CTRL+C "
+* Press "CTRL+C" or "CMD+C" to stop the speech.

 ## Built With